Home > Questions Answered > Time Limits to Bring Your Claim

 Q. What is the time limitation period for making a claim?

-A. For most personal injury cases, there is a time limit within which any claim must be brought.
+A. For most personal injurycases, there is a time limit within which any claim for compensation must be brought.
 This is known as the limitation period.
-For those over the age of eighteen, this period is three years from the date of the accident, for children the three year period begins on the date of their eighteenth birthday.
+For those over the age of eighteen, this period is three years from the date of the accident (or date that an industrial disease was diagnosed).
+For children the three year period begins on the date of their eighteenth birthday.

 If this period expires and no proceedings have begun, the case will become what is known as ‘statute barred’.
 This rule comes from the Limitation Act 1980.